emonpranto/scrapping_product_links/README.md

 - Selenium library
 - Chrome WebDriver installed and available in the system's PATH.

-For additional support for run this code i have uploaded the requirements.txt file where you can find all the libraries you need.
+For additional support for run this code, I have uploaded the requirements.txt file where you can find all the libraries you need.